 Soften Scaling With a Repair Cream

 If the skin is hyperkeratotic, which according to Garshick means it's thick and scaly, "it can be helpful to use something to soften the scaling."
 She recommends using a keratolytic with salicylic acid or urea, such as Kerasal or Eucerin Roughness Repair.
 She also adds that when treating fungus, it is important to "apply not only to the affected areas but also to a rim of normal skin."
-Continue treatment for one to two weeks after you've seen improved results to prevent it from reoccurring.
+Continue treatment for one to two weeks after you've seen improved results to try to prevent it from reoccurring.

 Avoid Sharing Towels